refinedev/refine/documentation/docs/ui-frameworks/antd/hooks/resource/useMenu.md

 };
 ```

 `useLogout` provides the logout functionality.
-We also have a `push` function from `useNavigation` for directing users to homepage after logging out.

 :::caution
 `useLogout` hook can only be used if the `authProvider` is provided.